top of page

 Covenants, Conditions & Restrictions (CC&Rs)

-CC&Rs are a legally binding document that is officially recorded and filed with our state.
-Our CC&Rs cover the rights and obligations of the homeowners association to its members and vice versa.
+CC&Rs are legally binding documents that are officially recorded and filed with our state.
+Our CC&Rs cover the rights and obligations of the homeowners' association to its members and vice versa.
 CC&Rs often cover legal issues, such as:

 • Property-use restrictions